demisto/content/Packs/TheHiveProject/Integrations/TheHiveProject/README.md

 ### thehive-list-users
 ***
-Get a list of users
+Get a list of users.

 #### Base Command